cyangNYU/openfold-3/docs/source/input_format.md

     - A list of template PDB entry + chain IDs to use for this chain.
     - Use this field only when running inference with **precomputed alignments**.
 See the {doc}`Running with Templates Documentation <template_how_to>` for details.
     - If using the ColabFold MSA server, this field is automatically populated and will **override any user-provided path**.

+  - `template_cif_paths` *(list[str], optional, default = null)*
+    - List of paths to CIF files to use as templates for this chain.
+    - Enables **CIF-direct template mode**, which parses templates directly from CIF files without requiring pre-computed alignments.
+    - Alignments are computed on-the-fly using Kalign.
+    - This is useful when you have known template structures but no pre-computed MSA/template alignments.
+    - Example: `["/path/to/template1.cif", "/path/to/template2.cif"]`

+  - `template_cif_chain_ids` *(list[str | null], optional, default = null)*
+    - List of chain IDs to use from each corresponding CIF file in `template_cif_paths`.
+    - Must have the same length as `template_cif_paths` if provided.
+    - Use `null` for a specific entry to let the parser automatically select the best-matching chain.
+    - Example: `["A", null, "B"]` - uses chain A from the first CIF, auto-selects from the second, and uses chain B from the third.

   ### 3.2.
 RNA Chains